DerpHerpenstein/src-721-example/src-pfp.md

     - json strings are not case sensitive

-**INVALID** tokens will not be created in the Bitcoin Stamps Protocol index or API, and the transaction will not be considered a valid SRC-PFP transaction.
+**INVALID** tokens will not be created in the Bitcoin Stamps Protocol index or API, and the transaction will not be considered a valid SRC-721 transaction.
 Any further modifications to the standard must be designed around backwards compatibility.

 ## Allowed Unicode Chars